 Sampling standard errors are produced for the field survey of the National Forest Inventory.
-Estimates produced to date are available in the NFI reports at www.forestresearch.gov.uk/tools-and-resources/national-forest-inventory/.
+Estimates produced to date are available in the NFI reports at www.forestry.gov.uk/inventory.

-Figures for woodland area (and consequently certified woodland area) may be revised between the provisional figures (released in June) and the final figures (released in September) or in subsequent releases if an updated woodland map is available from the National Forest Inventory.
-Other figures are rarely revised.
+Figures are rarely revised between the provisional figures (released in June) and the final figures (released in September).